-One of it’s best features is how it supports the ridge on top by the hip rafters.
-The look is more minimal, although not exclusive to this product.
+One of its best features is how it supports the ridge on top by the hip rafters.
+The look is minimal, although not exclusive to this product.

 Best roof lanterns for slimmest sightlines, Roof Maker Slimline

 The Slimline roof lantern by Roof Maker is very slim, super modern and has very slim glazing bars and joints.
 It’s slimmer than all the brands we mention here.
-However the trade-off is a much higher apex that not everyone will like or want, although the company claims this brings more light in than other roof lantern brands.
-On the outside the sealed glass-to-glass edges are sealed with a thin aluminium strip.
+However, the trade-off is a much higher apex that not everyone will like or want, although the company claims this brings more light in than other roof lantern brands.
+On the outside, the glass-to-glass edges are sealed with a thin aluminium strip.

-The drip lip feature lets water run off the glass and the company also says installation times are faster.
-It’s interesting that a roof with different features and slim lines isn’t more popular like Atlas, Korniche and Stratus.
+The drip lip feature lets water run off the glass, and the company also says installation times are faster.
+It’s interesting that a roof with different features and slim lines isn’t more popular than Atlas, Korniche and Stratus.
 The company provides these in kit form, fully assembled or can even install.

-Included in Roofmaker’s range are also contemporary roofs such as fixed, opening, pitched, pyramid and walk on glass rooflights.
-Overall, Roof Maker provides some of the most modern and architecturally appealing lantern roofs and rooflights.
+Roofmaker’s range includes contemporary roofs such as fixed, opening, pitched, pyramid and walk-on glass rooflights.
+Roof Maker provides some of the most modern and architecturally appealing lantern roofs and rooflights.

 Best roof lanterns for architects and commercial buildings – Howells Glazing.

-Howells Glazing is a very well known company in the glass roofing industry.
-Their advanced range of products provides aluminium roof systems, lanterns and sophisticated large span glazing.
+Howells Glazing is a very well-known company in the glass roofing industry.
+Their advanced range of products provides aluminium roof systems, lanterns and sophisticated large-span glazing.
 The Howells Glazing product line provides all manner of roof solutions for residential properties.
-Howells also create sophisticated atria found in commercial buildings.
+Howells also creates sophisticated atria found in commercial buildings.

-Products range from lantern roofs, double hipped roof lights, pitched roofs, Dodecagon roof systems and octagonal roofs.
-Then there’s skylights and even Hexadecagon rooflights with 16 sides.
+Products range from lantern roofs, double-hipped roof lights, pitched roofs, Dodecagon roof systems and octagonal roofs.
+Then there are skylights and even Hexadecagon rooflights with 16 sides.
 For anyone looking for a standard or highly bespoke roof, Howells glazing has a long reputation in quality aluminium roofs.

 Best roof lanterns for innovation -Sunsquare Lanterns

-The architectural range of rooflights from Sunsquare offers high specification aluminium roof products.
+The architectural range of rooflights from Sunsquare offers high-specification aluminium roof products.
 Their extensive range provides manual and automatic styles and designs.
-Sunsquare rooflights also come as single or double skylights, Pyramid skylights as well as internal and external walk-on glass rooflights.
+Sunsquare rooflights also come as single or double skylights, Pyramid skylights, and internal and external walk-on glass rooflights.

-Prefix Systems serves the UK trade market with a broad variety of roof systems.
+Prefix Systems serves the UK trade market with various roof systems.
 The Prefix Systems product line includes products such as Skylights, Conservatory and Orangery Roofs.
 Also available are roofs for canopies, verandas, glass extensions and flat rooflights.